SurpriseDog/WordTree/Readme.md

 **Inputing a list of words**

- Word lists can be in csv format, text or the "My Clippings.txt" from kindle E-reader
+ Word lists can be in csv format, text or the "My Clippings.txt" from Kindle E-reader
  * One word per line
- * Words cannot have any spaces in them.
+ * Words cannot contain spaces.
  * I have not tested any other Kindle's format besides my own.
-Let me know if it works or not for you and what version kindle you have.
+Let me know if it works or not for you and what version of Kindle you have.

  Usage: `./wordtree.py your_word_list.txt`